anthonyallams/Algorithms-Challenge/maxArrayChar/README.md

 # CHALLENGE

-    Given a String, return the character that is most commonly used in the String
+    Given an array, return the character that has the highest occurence

 ## EXAMPLE